-2022 Executive Compensation Highlights
+2023 Executive Compensation Highlights

-Consistent with our performance and compensation philosophy, our Board of Directors and/or the Compensation Committee took the following compensation actions for our Named Executive Officers for 2022:
+Consistent with our performance and compensation philosophy, our Board and/or the Compensation Committee took the following compensation actions for our Named Executive Officers for 2023:

-- Base Salaries The Compensation Committee determined to increase the annual base salaries of our Named Executive Officers to bring their base salaries to levels that were comparable to those of similarly situated executives in the competitive marketplace, including an increase to the annual base salary of our CEO to \$735,000, our CFO to \$400,000, and our Chief Revenue Officer to \$375,000, representing increases of between 5-7% - Cash Bonuses Based on our performance during 2022, the Compensation Committee made cash bonus payments to our Named Executive Officers under our 2022 Annual Incentive Plan, which represented 41.5% of their target annual incentive award opportunities. - Long-Term Incentive Compensation Our Board approved long-term incentive compensation opportunities to our Named Executive Officers in the form of performance stock unit ("PSU") awards that may be earned by the achievement of certain performance metrics, vest and be settled for shares of our common stock, and restricted stock unit ("RSU") awards that may vest and be settled for shares of our common stock.
+- Base Salaries The Compensation Committee determined to increase the annual base salaries of certain of our Named Executive Officers to bring their base salaries to levels that were more in line with those of similarly situated executives in the competitive marketplace, including an increase to the annual base salary of our CFO to \$415,000, and our CPO to \$385,000, representing increases of between 2.7% and 3.8%.
+The base salary of our CEO remained unchanged year-over-year at \$735,000. - Cash Bonuses Based on our performance during 2023, the Compensation Committee made cash bonus payments to our Named Executive Officers under our 2023 Annual Incentive Plan, which represented 65.1% of their target annual incentive award opportunities. - Long-Term Incentive Compensation Our Board approved long-term incentive compensation opportunities to our Named Executive Officers in the form of performance stock unit ("PSU") awards that may be earned by the achievement of certain performance metrics, vest and be settled for shares of our common stock, and restricted stock unit ("RSU") awards that may vest and be settled for shares of our common stock.